Restoring Sparsity in Potts Machines via Mean-Field Constraints: Introduction

 This work addresses constraint-induced density by introducing two complementary mechanisms that restore sparsity in constrained probabilistic optimization.
 First, we propose a hardware efficient probabilistic digit (p-dit) \cite{duffee2025pdit}, a multi-state generalization of probabilistic bits (p-bits)~\cite{Kaiser_2021} that absorbs local constraints directly into the node state space.
 By embedding mutually exclusive configurations into a single multi-state variable, p-dits eliminate dense intra-variable penalty couplings while preserving the exact local energy structure.
 Second, we introduce mean-field constraints (MFC), a hybrid probabilistic-classical approach in which global constraints are enforced approximately through dynamically updated bias signals.
 This decouples global constraint enforcement from local stochastic updates, replacing dense pairwise interactions with a shared, slowly varying mean field.

 We demonstrate the effectiveness of these approaches using the balanced graph partitioning problem, a canonical example of constrained optimization that combines a sparse objective with a global balancing constraint.
 Using this problem as a test case, we show that mean-field constraints achieve solution quality comparable to strictly constrained formulations while dramatically reducing effective graph density.
-Finally, we validate the practical impact of restored sparsity through an FPGA implementation, demonstrating that constrained optimization problems can recover the parallelism and performance associated with sparse Ising machines when constraint-induced density is removed.
+We benchmark against a Tabu Ising baseline and validate the practical impact of restored sparsity through an FPGA implementation, showing that constrained optimization problems can recover the parallelism and performance of sparse Ising machines once constraint-induced density is removed.